CyndiMorris/AnalyticsProjects/WeRateDogs/aboutwrd.md

 * Analysis and Visualization report

 ## Datasets

+This project requires three datasets.

+Enhanced Twitter Archive

+The WeRateDogs Twitter archive includes basic tweet data for over 5000 tweets.
+One column in the archive contains the text of each tweet, which was used to extract rating, dog name, and dog stage information, enhancing the dataset.
+Out of the 5000+ tweets, 2356 have been filtered for containing ratings.

+Extracted data from tweet text

+The provided data extraction was done programatically which may have introduced inaccuracies in the ratings, dog names, and dog stages columns.
+To utilize this data for analysis and visualization, it's essential to assess and clean these columns to ensure their accuracy and consistency.
+Further information on each of these columns can help in understanding the issues and devising appropriate cleaning strategies.

+Dogtionary from the WeRateDogs book

+The Dogtionary explains the various stages of dog: doggo, pupper, puppo, and floof(er) insert image here

+Additional Data via the Twitter API

+Back to the basic-ness of Twitter archives: retweet count and favorite count are two of the notable column omissions.
+Fortunately, this additional data can be gathered by anyone from Twitter's API.
+Well, "anyone" who has access to data for the 3000 most recent tweets, at least.
+But you, because you have the WeRateDogs Twitter archive and specifically the tweet IDs within it, can gather this data for all 5000+.
+And guess what?
+You're going to query Twitter's API to gather this valuable data.

+Image Predictions File

+One more cool thing: I ran every image in the WeRateDogs Twitter archive through a neural network(opens in a new tab) that can classify breeds of dogs*.
+The results: a table full of image predictions (the top three only) alongside each tweet ID, image URL, and the image number that corresponded to the most confident prediction (numbered 1 to 4 since tweets can have up to four images).

+Image predictions
+Tweet image prediction data

+So for the last row in that table:

+tweet_id is the last part of the tweet URL after "status/" → https://twitter.com/dog_rates/status/889531135344209921(opens in a new tab) p1 is the algorithm's #1 prediction for the image in the tweet → golden retriever p1_conf is how confident the algorithm is in its #1 prediction → 95% p1_dog is whether or not the #1 prediction is a breed of dog → TRUE p2 is the algorithm's second most likely prediction → Labrador retriever p2_conf is how confident the algorithm is in its #2 prediction → 1% p2_dog is whether or not the #2 prediction is a breed of dog → TRUE etc.

 twitter-archive-enhanced.csv: Given archived dataset for dog ratings scraped via tweet wrangle_act.ipynb: The Jupyter notebook consisting of all Data Wrangling steps